Elaine Kelly

 Research

 My research interests span a number of broad themes including cultural diplomacy, global socialism, canon reception, music historiography, opera production, and Marxist aesthetics, many of which coalesce in my work on the German Democratic Republic.
-My current research, funded by a Leverhulme Trust Major Research Fellowship, explores the musical contexts of political relationships that the GDR fostered with postcolonial countries such as Cambodia and Egypt, looking variously at the use of music as a political tool, the music that evolved from diplomatic endeavors, musical expressions of international solidarity, and the musical activities of international students and workers in the GDR.
+My current research, funded by a Leverhulme Trust Major Research Fellowship, explores the musical contexts of political relationships that the GDR fostered with postcolonial countries such as Cambodia and Egypt, looking variously at the use of music as a political tool, the music that evolved from diplomatic endeavors, musical expressions of anti-imperial solidarity, and the musical activities of international students and workers in the GDR.

 PhD Supervision Topics

-• Music in 20th and 21st-century Germany
+• Music and Politics

 • The Cold War